splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 The installer script deploys and configures these elements:

 * The Splunk Distribution of OpenTelemetry Collector for Linux
-* Fluentd, using the td-agent (disabled by default).
+* Fluentd, using the td-agent.
+Turned off by default.
 See :ref:`fluentd-receiver` for more information

 To install the package using the installer script, follow these steps: